HomeGlossary

 A useful way to think about it: interpretability describes how a decision was made; explainability describes why.

 This distinction matters in practice.
-Many of today's most capable AI models: large language models, deep neural networks, and complex recommendation systems, are not fully interpretable.
+Many of today's most capable AI models: Large Language Models (LLM), deep neural networks, and complex recommendation systems, are not fully interpretable.

 Their internal logic involves millions of parameters and non-linear relationships that no human can fully trace.
 Explainability techniques step in to make these systems usable and accountable in high-stakes settings, without requiring full transparency of the underlying model.